stiang/textmood/README.md

                                      files will be loaded if this option is used.

 OPTIONAL options:
+    -a, --alias-file PATH TO FILE    JSON file containing a hash that maps language codes to sentiment score files.
+This lets you use the convenience of language codes with custom sentiment score files.

     -n, --normalize-score            Tries to normalize the score to an integer between +/- 100 according to the number of tokens that were scored, making it more feasible to compare scores for texts of different